Building an army of guardians to protect our planet for future generations.

 Backyard Nature was a campaign waiting to happen.
 Richard Walker, Managing Director of Iceland Foods, was hearing from store colleagues that they wanted to help young people protect nature where they live.

 At the same time, the Eco Emeralds, a group of young environmentalists from Liverpool, approached Iceland with a similar request.
 They met with Richard to share their ideas and ask for his help.
-Richard brought in Semble, the UK’s leading organisation for grassroots community projects, and the Backyard Nature campaign was born.
-Semble, with a collective of charitable partners and the Iceland Foods Charitable Foundation, is now making this grassroots vision a reality.
+Richard brought in ActionFunder (then called Semble), the UK’s leading organisation for grassroots community projects, and the Backyard Nature campaign was born.
+ActionFunder, with a collective of charitable partners and the Iceland Foods Charitable Foundation, is now making this grassroots vision a reality.

 “Spending time in nature can play a pivotal role in helping children grow up to become happy, healthy adults.

 The great outdoors provides an open playground for children to have fun and learn life-long skills – from balance and coordination to empathy and creativity – with their friends, their parents, their carers, or their family members.

 I hope the Backyard Nature campaign inspires children, families and communities to get outside and engage with nature, wherever they live.”